2020PB/police-brutality/all-locations.md

 A police officer grabs a protestor from behind (light grey hoodie), pull him out of the crowd and several police tackle him to the ground.
 Other officers pepper spray and shove other people in the aftermath.

-tags: tackle, pepper-spray, arrest, shove, spray
+tags: tackle, pepper-spray, arrest, shove, spray, protestor

 id: fl-orlando-1